Check out our Enrollment Checklist for a full list of next steps.

-Your I-20 will be issued to you with the information provided at time of application.
-Please ensure the documentation provided is accurate and all necessary documentation has been received: sufficient financial documents, statement of personal or family support dated after August 2021, and a copy of your passport.
+Your I-20 will be issued to you with the information provided at the time of application.
+Please ensure the documentation provided is accurate and all necessary documentation has been received: sufficient financial documents, statement of personal or family support dated after August 2022, and a copy of your passport.

 Further guidance for I-20 processing can be reviewed on the Graduate Admission website.